 Essential reading: Compare UV Monitors with our interactive tool

 Smart UV wearables are few and far between.
-While there are a number of devices, their number pales when compared to the wide range of fitness and activity trackers on the market.
+While there are a handful of devices, their number pales when compared to the wide range of fitness and activity trackers on the market.
 Depending on the brand, they either clip on to your clothes, come in the form of wearable bands, or have an adhesive that sticks directly to your skin.

-The French cosmetics company became the first beauty company to enter the stretchable electronics field, with its smart UV monitor.
+The French cosmetics company became the first beauty company to enter the stretchable electronics field with its smart UV monitor.
 Measuring approximately one square inch in area and 50 micrometers thick, the patch works similar to a removable tattoo or a nicotine patch, sticking to the skin for five days.
 Once applied, the wearable is showerproof, has no batteries, and there is no initial cost or ongoing cost.

 The wearable contains photosensitive dyes that factor in the baseline skin tone and change colors when exposed to UV rays.
 Consumers take a photo of the patch and upload it via NFC to the accompanying smartphone app.
-The software than analyzes the varying photosensitive dye squares to determine the amount of UV exposure.
+The software then analyzes the varying photosensitive dye squares to determine the amount of UV exposure.

 The more than a century old company announced earlier this year the first battery-free wearable electronic UV sensor.
 UV Sense is tiny enough to wear on a fingernail, pair of sunglasses, running shoes, etc. – essentially any item that is exposed to the sun.
 The little wearable changes colour to indicate UV levels and can connect to your phone via NFC to show exposure trends and tell you when its time to apply sun-screen.